GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Introduction

-The Ananke\footnote{The Ananke simulation uses a refinement of \enbid{} called \textsc{EnLink} \citep{enlink}, which uses the same general approach.
-Unlike \enbid{}, \textsc{EnLink} is not publicly available.} and Aurigaia\footnote{Strictly speaking, only the \textsc{icc-mocks} catalog of Aurigaia uses \enbid{} for upsampling.
-The \textsc{hits-mocks} catalog of \citet{2018MNRAS.481.1726G} does not do any upsampling in position or velocity space at all.} catalogs use the \enbid{} algorithm \citep{enbid} to estimate the phase space density of the star particles and spread them out by adaptive kernel smoothing.
+The Ananke and Aurigaia\footnote{Strictly speaking, only the \textsc{icc-mocks} catalog of Aurigaia uses \enbid{} for upsampling.
+The \textsc{hits-mocks} catalog of \citet{2018MNRAS.481.1726G} does not perform upsampling in position or velocity space.} catalogs use the \enbid{} algorithm \citep{enbid} to estimate the phase space density of the star particles and spread them out by adaptive kernel smoothing.
 The \enbid{} algorithm first tessellates the position/velocity space into hypercubes, each containing a single star particle, using an entropy-based criterion.
-A length scale of each hypercube, such as a side length, can be used as a bandwidth for the (Gaussian) kernel smoothing.
+A length scale of each hypercube (such as a side length), can be used as a bandwidth for the (Gaussian) kernel smoothing.
 The upsampling is accomplished by drawing samples from the kernel.

-However, kernel smoothing algorithms suffer from the curse of dimensionality; due to the sparsity of the data in high-dimensional space, the \enbid{} algorithm generates a stellar distribution that is insufficiently smooth at scales near the kernel bandwidth.
-This lack of smoothness can be seen in plots in proper motion and Galactocentric velocity (see \Fig{fig:competitor_distributions_mu}), which reveal a clumpiness to the stars in the simulated \Gaia{} catalogs.
-These clumps track the original star particles and clearly do not appear in real \Gaia{} observations.
-Given that the actual \Gaia{} dataset is much smoother than the mock catalogs, improved algorithms for smoothing upsampled stars from the star particles are required to generate high-quality mock catalogs.
+When using such kernel-based methods, it is important to choose the appropriate bandwidth for the kernel in order to reduce the bias from the smoothing.
+In particular, if the bandwidth is chosen too small, {\it as was the case in both Ananke and Aurigaia}, then the upsampled distributions will be too clumpy.
+This lack of smoothness can be seen in plots in proper motion and Galactocentric velocity (see \Fig{fig:competitor_distributions_mu}), which reveal an unphysical blotchiness to the stars in the simulated \Gaia{} catalogs.

-In this paper, we demonstrate a dramatically improved synthetic star upsampling technique using state-of-the-art density estimation methods, namely normalizing flows (for recent reviews and original references see e.g.~\citealt{9089305, papamakarios2021normalizing}).
-A key feature of normalizing flows is their ability to sample from the learned density.
-A normalizing flow that has learned an accurate phase space density is therefore immediately an efficient upsampling algorithm.
-We will dub our approach \GalaxyFlow{}.